martinvicknair/shopcbdkansas.com/_pages/home.md

 post_title: American Shaman Store Locator for Kansas
 author: shopcbdkansas
 post_excerpt: >
-  Dynamic store locator for CBD American
+  A dynamic store locator for CBD American
   Shaman franchises in Kansas (and
   Missouri).
 All Premium Listings.
 layout: page